RDOToole89/RDOToole89/README.md

 ### Hi there 👋,

-I am Roibin O'Toole, a junior full-stack developer.
+I am Roibin O'Toole, a junior full-stack developer. :computer:

-After a year of traveling the world I had come to the conclusion it was time to switch my life around and branch into a new career.
+After a year of traveling the world :earth_asia: I had come to the conclusion it was time to switch my life around and branch into a new career.
-From a young age I dabbled with HTML, CSS and a little bit of Python here and there but life took me into a different direction.
+From a young age I dabbled with HTML, CSS and a little bit of Python here and there but life took me in a different direction.

 In March of this year I started to truly invest myself in learning how to code and immediately fell in love with it.
 I love solving problems and always having something new to learn.
 I have always had a strong affinity towards technology and computers and this Oktober I decided to pull the trigger and join the Codaisseur Coding Academy to speed up my learning process.
 I am currently in the final stages of this intense bootcamp style coding school and working on some projects for my portfolio.

-I have a background in business and cooking as a professional chef and am excited to be on this journey.
+I have a background in business and cooking as a professional chef and am excited to be on this journey. 🚀

-I love to code and am looking forward to working and learning as a developer.
+I love to code and am looking forward to working, learning and growing as a developer.

+Feel free to reach out to me on: [LinkedIn](https://www.linkedin.com/in/roibinotoole/)<br/><br/>

 ### Languages and Tools: